mth229/mth229.github.io/functions.md

 focus on $d$ and $b$ which shift up and right.

-Let's make a function that takes $f$, some specifications and returns $g$:
+Let's make a function that takes $f$, some specifications, and returns $g$:

 ```
 function tform(f; shift_up=0, shift_right=0)